HIGH PERFORMING BUILDINGS SERIES: THE BASICS OF BENCHMARKING

 1. COMPARING A BUILDING AGAINST ITSELF AT A PREVIOUS TIME

 In this case, we will look at a building’s consumption in the current year compared to a previous year.
 If the consumption has greatly increased, this may indicate recent inefficiencies that need to be investigated and optimized.
 This is similar to your yearly physical at the doctor’s office where changes may indicate underlying health problems that need to be addressed.

 On the other hand, successful optimization can also be verified by measuring progress over time.
 InSite can also normalize for weather conditions to account for the effects of temperature changes on consumption, allowing for more accurate comparisons.

 2. COMPARING A BUILDING TO OTHER SIMILAR BUILDINGS

 This could mean comparing to a national average, or to other buildings in your portfolio.
 If buildings are identified to have consumption or spend much greater than its peers, this would indicate opportunities for optimization exist at this building.

-AtSite Solutions works with a number of large portfolios and this method is often used to focus attention to the underperforming buildings, helping these buildings catch up to the rest of the portfolio.
+InSite Intelligence works with a number of large portfolios and this method is often used to focus attention on the underperforming buildings, helping these buildings catch up to the rest of the portfolio.